dmbarbour/glas/docs/GlasLang.md

 The glas system can support multiple programming languages, but there

+## Access to Env

+I propose to optimize for library refs over application refs.

+        foo.x       # local foo.x
+        :foo.x      # %env.lib.foo.x
+        ::foo.x     # %env.foo.x

+## Overrides and Hyperstatic Env

+When we import from a source, we might want to hide some definitions and override others.
+This could be expressed as part of the import alias list, or perhaps by syntactically discriminating  '=' (let, hide prior) vs. ':=' (assign, update in place) or similar.
+Need to find a solution that makes both comfortable.

 ## Outcome

 A ".g" file should compile to `glas:(Dict of (Namespace of AbstractAssembly))`.
 In this context, a dict is a simple trie of `(symbol:Value, ...)` with no direct reference between symbols.
 A [namespace](GlasNamespaces.md) is a more sophisticated